 The creative industries are incredibly important to Britain; employing over 4 million people and contributing £80 billion to the UK economy.

 Throughout my career I’ve had the pleasure of working with some of the best British creative talent and when I was President of D&AD in 2010, I saw the scale and variety of creative work being produced; everything from advertising to Apple Macs.
 I’ve never seen such a quality of work on such scale.
 And it dawned on me that this was just the tip of the iceberg: this was only the work that the creators deemed worthy of entering.

 It made me wonder just how much more work was being produced in the UK and all of the specialist jobs there must be.

-It also made me wonder whether all of the schools and educationalists knew about these jobs and how difficult it must be to educate and prepare children for these areas.
+It made me wonder whether anyone knew about these jobs and how difficult it must be to educate and prepare young people for these areas.
 And I also wondered whether most parents knew that these creative opportunities existed for their children?

-Britain has a world-wide reputation for its creative talent so who better to inspire you.
-I wanted to bring you short films from the country’s leading experts.
-Some you may recognise, others who have just broken into the industry.
+Britain has a world-wide reputation for its creative talent so who better to inspire you than the country’s leading experts and young talented creatives breaking into the industry.